Simulation-based planning of Motion Sequences for Automated Procedure Optimization in Multi-Robot Assembly Cells: Abstract

 \section{Abstract}

 Reconfigurable multi-robot cells offer a promising approach to meet fluctuating assembly demands.
 However, the recurrent planning of their configurations introduces new challenges, particularly in generating optimized, coordinated multi-robot motion sequences that minimize the assembly duration.
 This work presents a simulation-based method for generating such optimized sequences.
 The approach separates assembly steps into task-related core operations and connecting traverse operations.
-While core operations are constrained and predetermined, traverse operations offer substantial optimization potential.
-Scheduling the core operations is formulated as an optimization problem, requiring feasible traverse operations to be integrated using a decomposition-based motion planning strategy.
+While core operations are constrained and predetermined, traverse operations offer significant potential for optimization.
+Therefore, the scheduling of core operations is formulated as an optimization problem, while feasible traverse operations are incorporated through a decomposition-based motion planning strategy.
 Several solution techniques are explored, including a sampling heuristic, tree-based search and gradient-free optimization.
-For motion planning, a decomposition method is proposed that identifies specific areas in the schedule, which can be solved independently with modified centralized path planning algorithms.
-The proposed method generates efficient and collision-free multi-robot assembly procedures that outperform a baseline relying on decentralized, robot-individual motion planning.
+For motion planning, a decomposition method is proposed that identifies specific subproblems in the schedule, which can be solved independently with modified centralized path planning algorithms.
+The proposed method generates collision-free multi-robot assembly procedures that outperform a baseline relying on decentralized, robot-individual motion planning.
 Its effectiveness is demonstrated through simulation experiments.